-This experiment can also be run backwards.
-If an electron and positron collide, they annihilate to produce pure energy -- photons of electromagnetic energy -- with no net electrical charge and no net number of leptons.
-The same is true of any particle and anti-particle.
+This experiment can also be run backward.
+If an electron and positron collide, they annihilate to produce pure energy - photons of electromagnetic energy - with no net electrical charge and no net number of leptons.
+The same is true of any particle and antiparticle.
 When they collide, they annihilate and produce pure energy; all the mass disappears.
-This is a very dramatic example of conservation of energy and of Einstein's formula, $E = mc^2$; pure energy can be converted into matter and matter can be converted into pure energy.
+This is a very dramatic example of conservation of energy and of Einstein's formula, $E = mc^2$; pure energy can be converted into matter, and matter can be converted into pure energy.
 In the process, the total number of electrical charges, the total number of leptons, and the total number of baryons does not change.
 The total of each is always zero.

-You might wonder, if anti-protons annihilate protons on contact and hence are anti-matter, do they anti-gravitate?
-If I make an anti-proton in a particle accelerator, will it tend to float upwards?
+You might wonder, if antiprotons annihilate protons on contact and hence are antimatter, do they antigravitate?
+If I make an antiproton in a particle accelerator, will it tend to float upward?
 The answer is no. Energy is directly related to mass by the formula $E = mc^2$.
 One implication of this relation is that because mass falls in a gravitational field, energy also falls in a gravitational field.
-Because particles and anti-particles annihilate to form a finite, positive amount of energy that falls, so must the individual particles and anti-particles.
-An anti-gravitating particle might annihilate with a gravitating particle to produce no energy, but we do not know of any such particles.
-Current physics does give some hints of the existence of anti-gravity which we will discuss later.
+Because particles and antiparticles annihilate to form a finite, positive amount of energy that will fall in a gravitational field, so the individual particles and antiparticles must fall.
+An antigravitating particle might annihilate with a gravitating particle to produce no energy, but we do not know of any such particles.
+Current physics does give some hints of the existence of antigravity which we will discuss in Chapter 12.

-2.3 The Energy of Stellar Contraction
+2.3.
+The Energy of Stellar Contraction